-Whenever I am getting ready to travel anywhere- I tend to do one thing.
+Whenever I am getting ready to travel anywhere- even just to my moms house for the weekend- I seem to do one thing.

 Well- you would think you would be done.